perdian/flightlog/README.md

 Now the application will authenticate using the entries in the internal database.

-For each login the application will look for an entry within the `user` table that has `internaldatabase` as value of the `authentication_source`, a `username` column value equal to the value entered in the login form and a `password` column value equal to the SHA-256 hash (hex encoded) of the password entered in the login form.
+For each login the application will look for an entry within the `user` table that has `internaldatabase` as value of the `type`, a `username` column value equal to the value entered in the login form and a `password` column value equal to the SHA-256 hash (hex encoded) of the password entered in the login form.

 # LDAP